 5 Physical contact with other players Cuts, bruises & other injuries e.g. nose bleed, burst ear-drum, tooth damage, scrapes and other non-life threatening injuries.
-Players 5 4 2 1 30 Octopush is a non-contact sport and rules dictate that barging, and blocking are not allowed2.
-Members should be made aware of the need to take care within the water1 regarding contact with other players.
+Players 5 4 2 1 30 Octopush is a non-contact sport and rules dictate that barging, and blocking are not allowed.
+Members should be made aware of the need to take care within the water regarding contact with other players.
 However, due to the close nature of the sport, minor injuries can occur.
 Players are obliged to wear mouth guards, gloves and swimming caps with ear protection at competitions and are advised to do the same at local sessions.
 Venues have trained lifeguards able to treat minor injuries in accordance with their qualifications.
 Players with suspected burst ear-drums and deeper cuts should be referred to medical attention and advised not to play.
-3 3 9 6 Physical contact with the pool infrastructure Major or minor injuries, inc. unconsciousness, spinal injury and drowning.
+3 9 6 Physical contact with the pool infrastructure Major or minor injuries, inc. unconsciousness, spinal injury and drowning.
 Players 5 5 1 1 25 It is recommended that, where possible, all obstructions should be removed from the playing area.
-New members must be informed about the depth of the pool and other potential hazards before they use the pool for the first time3.
-Players are advised not to dive into shallow water and follow other pool guidelines.
-3 3 9 7 Depth Burst ear-drum / running out of air/ being 'out-of-your- depth'.
+New members must be informed about the depth of the pool and 3 9 7 Depth Burst ear-drum / running out of air/ being 'out-of-your-depth'.
 Players & Referees 3 3 1 1 6 Players are trained in the Valsalva Manoeuvre to equalise the pressure and therefore any depth can be used.
-This can also be achieved by swallowing or a yawning motion3.
+This can also be achieved by swallowing or a yawning motion.
 Players who don't use these methods feel ear pain and therefore cannot get to depths of typically greater than 1.5m.
 Ears clear (re-equalise) naturally when returning to the surface.
 Frequently returning to depth reduces the need to repeatedly equalise, as simply breath-holding repeats the equalisation.
-UWH is played in various depths, many in excess of the normal 2 or 3m.
-Increased depth increases the time under water by a such a short time (typically only 1 second) that players quickly adjust & acclimatise.
-Players are not allowed to stand on the bottom2 (in any depth) and are taught to float motionless on the surface facing down, breathing through the snorkel (aka - the rest position).
-Treading water is unnecessary!
-Deeper water consequently makes the play safer for the players below.
-1 3 3
+UWH is played in various depths, many in excess of the normal 3 3